infinity0/adhoc-backup-scripts/README.md

 Scheme files are intended to be distributed together with rsconf to save the user having to specify their own rotation/schedule (which is quite fiddly) but you can write your own as well if the ones provided really don't satisfy your needs.
-Currently scheme files are found in the same directory as the realpath of `rsconf`, but this might be extended later to be more easily user-customisable.
+Currently scheme files are found in the /share/ subdirectory of the real path of `rsconf`, but this could be extended to be more easily customisable.

 ### backup.list chapters